decred/dcrdex/README.md

 To trade on DCRDEX, you can use Bison Wallet.
 There are a few simple options for obtaining Bison Wallet.
 The standalone wallet is strongly recommended as it is the easiest to setup and generally has the most up-to-date downloads.
+From version 1.0, installers are available for all major operating systems.

 Pick **just one** method:

-1. From version 1.0, installers are available for all major operating systems
+1. Visit [bisonwallet.com](https://bisonwallet.com) and download the
+   appropriate installer for your operating system.
 2. Download standalone Bison Wallet for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
 3. Use your operating system's package manager.
 See [OS Packages](#os-packages)